-These ultra-fluffy Ugg slides have an amazing $24 Amazon dupe
+These ultra-fluffy Ugg-inspired slides are $24 on Amazon

 "Best slippers ever!!!," wrote one reviewer on the Ugg site.
 "Due to the shoes having amazing support/comfort and a very convenient hard bottom, I decided to travel with them to Vegas for my birthday.
 Long story short these shoes saved my life.
 Wore them through the entire airport and got so many compliments.
 Then took them on the ultimate test and walked with them up and down the strip numerous days.
 The shoes are still in great condition & now I will definitely be traveling with them until they need to be replaced."

 Really, the only downside of Ugg's latest and greatest shoe, which comes in more than a dozen fun colors and patterns, is the price.
-At $100, the slippers aren't cheap, which is why we were thrilled to discover an Amazon dupe that offers lots of the same features, but at a fraction of the cost.
+At $100, the slippers aren't cheap, which is why we were thrilled to discover a pair on Amazon that offers lots of the same features, but at a fraction of the cost.

 Meet the Halluci Cross Band Soft Plush Fleece Slippers.
 Priced at just $23.99 (they're currently on sale and regularly retail for $49.99), the slippers come in seven colors and are, like the Fluff Yeahs, crazy comfortable.
 With a super-soft fleece upper and a memory foam insole, the Halluci slippers also have a waterproof, anti-slip EVA sole, which means you can wear these slippers anywhere you choose.
 Need more proof they're great?
 Just look to the slippers' nearly 1,000 positive reviews.